 Carnivale Brettanomyces is a yearly beer festival dedicated to Brettanomyces and other less common yeast and bacteria.
 Our goal is to both educate the audience about the great and different spectrum of beers brewed with these outsiders as well to simply celebrate this broad and often overseen diverse beer range.

 Brettanomyces is a type of yeast giving very outspoken aromas and flavor.
 Earthy, floral, spicy are the most common used descriptions.
 Different than the regular Sacccaromyces it is able to eat about every single sugar, resulting over time in very dry beers.
 Depending on the use, “Brett beers” can be sour.

 A few typical bacteria, usually not far away when talking Brett are Lactobacillus, pediococcus and Acetobacter.
-The first producing lactid acid, as seen in your yoghurt, the second doing something simular under different circumstances, with a more tart result.
+The first producing lactic acid, as seen in your yogurt, the second doing something similar under different circumstances, with a more tart result.
 Acetobacter is the least known of the three, it is a key-component in vinegar and can easily ruin your beer.
 However, they are must in Flemish red ales.

 Besides that we have several food parings during this weekend.
 Comprehensive dinners, and smaller scale tastings.

 The festival takes place at several locations, all in the center of Amsterdam.
 It is usually less than 5 minutes walking between them.
 Check the map when planning your day!